The three-day programme moves deliberately through the tension — from inner experience to institutional reality to authorised response

 Friday · 16:00–17:30

-Professor Anand Narasimhan — AI in the Decision Field
+Professor Anand Narasimhan — The Decision Field

 Group-in-Self, Doubt and Conviction